Who is this blog post for?

 Although, when we travel, we step outside our comfort zone, and that can be confronting.

 I know from my experience I feel much freer, and less anxious when travelling.
-I am away from my everyday life, outside of my routine, and no one knows me or has any expectations of me.
+I am away from my everyday life, outside of my routine, and no one knows me or has any expectations.
 I feel I can be genuinely me when travelling, and that also impacts on the decisions I make.

 Your style is about the components of travel that you like.
 Your personality influences these, but it’s good to know your options and write them down for easy reference.

-The following travel components are important to plan in consideration with our personalities and styles.
+The following travel components are important to plan, taking your personality and style into consideration.
 Getting it wrong could impact hugely on your trip.

 Hotel, hostel, camping, luxury resort, B&B, apartment – I could keep going, but I think you get my point.